 HIPAA Violation Fines

 In the most serious cases, CMS, HHS´ Office for Civil Rights, and the FTC have the authority to issue Civil Monetary Penalties (HIPAA violation fines).
 Penalty amounts vary according to which of the HIPAA violation categories the violation relates to, the efforts made to correct – or contain the consequences of – the violation, and the assistance provided during the investigation.
+The level of fines depends on the degree of negligence involved.
+For instance, an entity may be fined even if it was unaware of the violation, but the fines can be much more severe in cases of willful neglect, particularly if the problem is not promptly corrected.
+It’s crucial to note that these fines are per violation, so a data breach affecting multiple patients can lead to multiple fines.
+Moreover, these fines can be compounded with state-level penalties for health information privacy violations.

 Other factors that may increase or decrease the amount of HIPAA violation fines include the length of time a violation was allowed to continue, the organization´s prior record of compliance, and – in the event of a data breach – the number of records exposed and whether the data breach has caused physical or financial harm or affected individual´s access to healthcare.